New Year Skincare Reset: The 30-Day Barrier Care Challenge

 WEEK 1: STRIP IT BACK (Days 1–7)

-Goal: Remove barrier-damaging habits and establish a minimal baseline routine.
+Goal: Remove barrier-stressing habits and establish a minimal baseline routine.

 What to Do: